-Councillors IT Package consists of the following;-
+Councillors IT Package currently consists of the following;-

-- Desktop or laptop (with case )
+- Desktop or laptop (with case)

 - Docking station (provided with laptop only)

 - Keyboard

 - Mouse

 - All-in-one printer (printer, fax and scanner)

 - Smartphone

-Councillors have the choice of borrowing packages based on either a desk-top personal computer or a laptop computer and an iPad. iPhones are also provided to Councillors under the terms of a Council contract.
+Councillors have the choice of borrowing IT packages.
+Mobile phones are also provided to Councillors under the terms of a Council contract.